zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-drill-thru/essbase-drill-thru.md

 6. Click Verify.
 7. Click Save and Close.
 8. Close the database inspector.
-9. Next, load the data from Jobs.
+9. Next, load the data from Jobs:

     a.
 On the home page select Jobs.
     b.
 Click New Job.
     c.
 Select Load Data as the job type.